epm-dev-priporov/keymaps/README.md

-# 1. View Path in Breadcrumbs
+# 1. View Json Path in Breadcrumbs
 The easiest way to see the path in real-time is by enabling breadcrumbs:
 Go to File > Settings (or IntelliJ IDEA > Preferences on macOS) > Editor > General > Breadcrumbs.
 Ensure the Show breadcrumbs checkbox is selected and the language is set to include JSON.